High Field Surgery

 Explains how you can order prescriptions and includes on line ordering of prescriptions.

-Our free text message service continues to prove very popular with patients.
-It has quickly become the preferred method of communication for many patients who receive appointment confirmations and reminders, especially when its difficult to make contact by telephone.
+Our free text message service has quickly become the preferred method of communication for many patients who receive appointment confirmations and reminders, especially when its difficult to make contact by telephone.
 The service is never used for medical emergencies.
 To utilise this service simply let us have your mobile phone number.

 Flu Vaccinations (11/09/2014)